markdiener10/goplus/README.md

 # goplus

-Custom golang compiler with language improvements including C++ extensions
+Custom golang compiler with language syntax improvements including some C++ semantics.

-After several years of writing, maintaining, and deploying go code to various customers, clients, and employers, the language needs to be liberated with essential tool chain improvements.
+After years of writing, maintaining, and deploying go code to various customers, clients, and employers, the language could use some essential syntax additions.

 The friendly and intelligent core go team at Google has limited bandwidth to implement features and those features require a long process of community discussion and review.
 The intense scrutiny having to "convince" the committee verbally or in a community proposal would lead itself to never getting the features implemented.

-GoPlus is a backward compatible golang compiler but with very focused improvements made in the runtime and compiler to allow for some much desired syntactical preferences.
+GoPlus is a backward compatible golang compiler but with improvements made in the runtime and compiler to allow for some much desired syntactical preferences.

 ## Supported Platforms